Coronavirus: NHL, MLB Postpone Seasons, March Madness Canceled

 Also Read: Hollywood's Day of Reckoning: 'F9,' 'A Quiet Place Part II,' 'Lovebirds' Delayed Over Coronavirus Fears

 On Wednesday night, the NBA put a halt to the current season indefinitely after a player on the Utah Jazz tested positive for the coronavirus.
 A second player was reported to have tested positive on Thursday.
-Also on Thursday, the MLS suspended its own season for the next 30 days and NASCAR and the PGA Tour said they would hold their events without any fans in attendance.
+Also on Thursday, the MLS suspended its own season for the next 30 days.
 The World Figure Skating Championships that were set for March 16 in Montreal have also been canceled.

 The coronavirus, which has sickened more than 129,000 around the world and killed more than 4,700 people, was officially declared a pandemic by the World Health Organization Wednesday.
 In the U.S., confirmed cases have topped 1,000 people.